 Choosing your Real Estate Agent In Spain

-Once you have found the the right property, the purchase process begins with a reservation agreement.
+Once you have found the the right property, the purchase process begins with you signing a reservation agreement.
 Your property will subsequently be taken off the market and also the purchase price will be sealed.